The best Cricut machines

 Reasons to avoid

-The biggest difference is that it can cut, score and engrave using Smart Materials, which feed directly into the machine so there's no need for a cutting mat.
+30-second review: The Cricut Maker 3 is fast and quiet, making it the best Cricut machine overall.
+It can cut, score and engrave using Smart Materials, which feed directly into the machine so there's no need for a cutting mat.
 In practice, this means you can make cuts of up to 12 ft (3.6 m) in one go.
-You will ideally need the Roll Holder attachment for these longer cuts, so consider this an extra cost.
+You'll ideally need the Roll Holder attachment for these longer cuts, so consider this an extra cost.
 You can use Smart Materials without it, for smaller projects.

 Best budget Cricut machine